pthiem-stripe/bookstore-demo/README.md

 The *Make payment* step can be further broken down into
 1. Selecting a payment method
-2. If necessary, providing additional payment method details (such as credit card details)
+2. If necessary, provide additional payment method details (such as credit card details)
-3. Confirming the payment
+3. Confirm the payment
-4. If necessary, carrying out additional user actions (such as scanning the PayNow QR code, 3DS challenge, etc.)
+4. If necessary, carry out additional user actions (such as scanning the PayNow QR code, 3DS challenge, etc.)

 <p align="center">
 <img src="./doc/userflow_makepayment.png" height="870px">
 </p>